Daviini/CSS_Flexbox/README.md

 # CSS_Flexbox
   A 3-column card design using CSS Flexbox  Layout with a link to another design using CSS Grid layout https://daviini.github.io/CSS_Flexbox/
-NB.
-The page is not responsive.
+  NB: The page is not responsive.